zuper444/lichess-bot/README.md

 ## How to Install
+- Make sure you run Python3 with `python --version`
 - Download the repo into lichess-uci-bot directory
 - Run `pip install -r requirements.txt`
 - Create your config file wih `cp config.yml.default config.yml`